- What are Microalgae?

 Microalgae in Constructed Wetlands

 Microalgae play a vital role in the development of constructed wetlands.
 Microalgae are often the first colonizers in sparsely vegetated, newly constructed wetland basins.
-Since microalgae are capable of rapid growth under the correct conditions, they will of 00F8 ten be the dominant organisms in newly constructed wetlands for many months.
+Since microalgae are capable of rapid growth under the correct conditio 0108 ns, they will often be the dominant organisms in newly constructed wetlands for many months.
 Eventually, emergent plants will begin to grow and fill in the basin, blocking sunlight to the water surface and reducing the microalgae population.
 Thus, microalgae are 5FF4 rarely selected as the dominant organisms in constructed wetlands.
 For microalgae to be utilized for wastewater treatment in a sustainable way, predominant and resilient species must be mass cultured in a controlled environment.

 Microalgae Wastewater Treatment in Waste Stabilization Ponds (WSPs)